 - Resting heart rate: We measure the resting heart rate of six people using each of the fitness trackers and a medical grade heart monitor, the GE Healthcare Carescape V100, Dinamap V100 or Dinamap V150 (these record data using the same hardware and software.
 Newer models have a touch screen and data export).
 A score is then calculated based on the fitness tracker's accuracy.

 - Active heart rate: Athletes at the Sports Chamber at the University of Sydney exercise on a treadmill wearing one of the fitness trackers.
 A 12-lead ECG provides a real time reading of their heart rate, which is then compared to the readings of the fitness tracker.
 Readings of both are taken at 10-second intervals in the first minute, one-minute intervals for five minutes, and then at 10-second intervals during the last minute of cooling down.

 We assess these features for their effectiveness and accuracy:

-The overall score (see our fitness tracker review) is a combination of the comfort, ease of use and accuracy scores:
+The overall score is a combination of the comfort, ease of use and accuracy scores:

-Resting and active heart rate accuracy do not contribute to the overall score, as these features are only available in a handful of tested models.
+Resting and active heart rate accuracy do not contribute to the overall score, as these features are not standard in all models and are considered optional extras.